 5hp-6hp Outboard Motors

-This hp range of outboard motors is great and ideal for different applications like inflatable boats up to 3.5 meters in length, larger canoes, portable folding boats and 2.5-3.5 meters dinghies and inflatables.
-Hulls weigh up to 115 kilograms and require a short shaft which is 15 shaft length outboard motor.
-This hp range is also available in 20’’ long shaft configuration, ideal for trailer yachts and trolling motors for hulls less than 6 meters length.
-The engines in this hp range have 1 cylinder even 2 cylinders do exist.
+This hp range of outboard motors is great for inflatable boats up to 3.5 meters in length, larger canoes, portable folding boats and 2.5-3.5 meters dinghies and inflatables.
 With these small motors, heavy laden boats will not perform well.

-In this range, the engines will propel most hulls at approximately 16-28 kilometers per hour one person and even in light load.
-Engines are lightweight, easily transported, compact and have many forward-neutral-reverse gears.
+In this range, the engines will propel most hulls at approximately 10 to 15 kilometers per hour depending on load and draft. these engines are reasonably lightweight, easily transported, compact and many have forward-neutral-reverse gears.

 8hp-9.8hp Outboard Motors

-This hp is small yet powerful and is popular with inflatable boats of 3-4.5 meters, larger portable folding boats, aluminum boats that have 3-4.5 meters in length and lighter fiberglass boats up to 4.5 meters.
-These hulls weigh to 136 kilograms and really require a 15’’ short shaft length outboard.
-In this hp range, engines are also available in 20’’ long shaft and 25’’ extra-long shaft length which make it the best choice for trailer yachts to 7 or 8 meters.
+This hp is small yet powerful and is popular with inflatable boats of 3-4.5 meters, larger portable folding boats, aluminum boats of about 3.5 to 5 meters in length and lighter fiberglass boats upwards of 4.5 meters.

-Engines in this range will drive most hulls at 15-28kmh with 1 to 2 persons or light to moderate load.
-They are a great choice for trolling motors, auxiliary outboards, and yacht motors.
+Engines in this range will drive most hulls at 15-20kmh with 1 to 2 persons or light to moderate load.
+They are a great choice for trolling motors, auxiliary outboards, and yacht motors on medium boats

 15hp-25hp Outboard Motors

-These motors are quite heavy to handle yet they are considered to be as a small outboard motor.
+These motors are heavier to handle though they are considered to be a small outboard motor.
 This hp range is popular for use with inflatable boats which are 10-14 feet, flat bottom boats 12-16 feet in length, aluminum fishing boats 12-16 and fiberglass boats which are 12-16 feet in length.
-These kinds of hulls also require a 15’’ short shaft length – 20’’ shaft length.

-In this range, engines will propel hulls around 40kph with moderate to heavy load.
+In this range, engines will propel hulls upwards of 20 kph with moderate to heavy load.